France's Macron denies accepting Putin's missile proposal

 PARIS/MOSCOW (Reuters) - French President Emmanuel Macron on Thursday denied having accepted a Russian proposal to impose a moratorium on missile deployments in Europe, but said it was important the Kremlin initiative not be simply dismissed.

-Russia has called on the United States and other countries to declare a moratorium on the deployment of short and intermediate-range nuclear missiles in Europe after a treaty banning such a move formally ended in August.
+Russia has called on the United States and other countries to declare a moratorium on the deployment of short- and intermediate-range nuclear missiles in Europe after a treaty banning such a move formally ended in August.

-Macron, who met transatlantic alliance NATO’s Secretary-General Jens Stoltenberg in Paris for talks on Thursday, said France had “absolutely not accepted” the proposal.
+Macron, who met transatlantic alliance NATO’s Secretary-General Jens Stoltenberg in Paris for talks on Thursday, said France had “absolutely not accepted” the proposal, as suggested in leaks in the German press earlier this week.

 “But we considered that, as a basis for discussion, we shouldn’t just brush it off...
 Let’s be serious, this is the security of Europe we’re talking about,” he said.